facebookresearch/libri-light/data_preparation/README.md

 where `dataset_name` is `small`, `medium`, `large`, or `duplicate`, `speakerID` is the librivox speakerID (a number), and `book_name` the name of the original LibriVox book file.
 Inside each book directory, you should find a set of `.flac` and corresponding `.json` files.
 See below for the format  of the `.json` files.

-Once the dataset is downloaded and "untarred", into `UNLAB_DIR/` you can check its statistics with the command
+Once the dataset is downloaded and "untarred", say, into `UNLAB_DIR/`, you can check its statistics with the command:

-     python build_all_stats.py UNLAB_DIR UNLAB_DIR OUTPUT_DIR
+     python build_all_stats.py UNLAB_DIR OUTPUT_DIR

 This will construct in `OUTPUT_DIR` two .png files (plus .json files in a .cache directory)